WWE RAW Spoilers on Full Plans for Tonight’s Matches and Segments

 This line-up was the plan as of around 7:30pm ET:

-* Shayna Baszler vs. WWE Women’s Tag Team Champion Chelsea Green.
-Green’s partner Piper Niven is scheduled to return tonight
+* Zoey Stark and Shayna Baszler vs. WWE Women’s Tag Team Champions Piper Niven and Chelsea Green (wasn’t clear if non-title)

 Stay tuned to WrestlingHeadlines.com for more and join us for live RAW coverage and Viewing Party here.
 Below is the announced line-up as of this writing: